Bercarvalho/Bercarvalho/README.md

 ###

-<p align="left">💻 Exploring both front-end and back-end development | Continuously learning to create complete and efficient solutions.<br>💡 Interested in entering the tech industry, specializing, and continuously learning.<br>🌱 Continuously learning and enhancing my skills in Java, C, C++, JavaScript, HTML, CSS, Swiftt and SQL.<br>📜 Certified in C/C++ and Object-Oriented Programming.</p>
+<p align="left">💻 Exploring both front-end and back-end development | Continuously learning to create complete and efficient solutions.<br>💡 Interested in entering the tech industry, specializing, and continuously learning.<br>🌱 Continuously learning and enhancing my skills in Java, C, C++, JavaScript, HTML, CSS, Swift, and SQL.<br>📜 Certified in C/C++ and Object-Oriented Programming.</p>

 ###